 The Dr. and Mrs. Robert C. Frazier, Sr. Endowed Scholarship was established by endowment gifts from Dr. and Mrs. Robert C. Frazier, Sr., in honor of their family.
-Dr. Frazier, Professor Emeritus, retired from the Barton faculty following thirty-eight years of teaching in the field of mathematics.
-Both Dr. Frazier, '53 and Mrs. Beth Frazier, '52 graduated from Barton (Atlantic Christian) College.
+Dr. Frazier, Professor Emeritus, retired from the Barton faculty following 38 years of teaching in the field of mathematics.
+Both Dr. Frazier '53, and Mrs. Beth Frazier '52, graduated from Barton (Atlantic Christian) College.
 Dr. Frazier earned a Bachelor of Arts degree in Mathematics Education.
-Mrs. Frazier earned a Bachelor of Arts degree in Mathematics Education.
-Preference is to be given to a student majoring in Mathematics with Teacher Certification, English with Teacher Certification, English with Teaching Certification, or a student, majoring in Religion, who plans to go into the ministry or other church-related career.
+Mrs. Frazier earned a Bachelor of Arts degree in Mathematics Education and English Education.
+Preference is given to a student majoring in Mathematics with Teacher Certification, English with Teacher Certification, or a student, majoring in Religion, who plans to go into the ministry or other church-related career.